jamesfranklinnetsec/iaac-assignment/learningnotes.md

 * Amazon has a nice ECR feature for hosting containers.
 I like!
 However I couldn't seem to find a way to authenticate via docker login without using the AWS CLI.
 Ideally I would want to just get the access tokens and authenticate without the fuss of a 40MB program being required to upload a container.
 * ECS has a nice loadbalancer.
 It just works.
 No fiddling about with NginX required.
 I can't believe it's as simple as ticking a box in the ECS deployment dialogue.
 Amazing.
 * Theres a lot going on with spring boot that I'll need to understand.
 It also seems pretty useful and important.
 	- I like the database and web tooling.
-Very convenient for making APIs on the go.
+Very convenient for making API responders on the go.
 I'm not yet sold on it's 'containerisation' abilities, but I think I'll be sold on it once I've read up on it some more.
 The hype around it seems to be intense.